KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

 `git blame` displays each line of a file and the last commit which has modified the line.
 It's the better way to find who, when and why a specific line has been added to a file.

-It requires a filepath to works :
+It requires a filepath to works:

 <pre class="language-bash"><code>$ git blame Gruntfile.js
 15b95608 (Loic 2013-10-08 14:21:51 +0200  1) module.exports = function(grunt) {